Lesson 2 Journey Through the Pages

 Peter Pan, J.M.
 Barrie

-No one can stop the sands of ____
+No one can stop ____ sands of time.

 He wants ____ have fun and stay a child forever.

-They have a wonderful time ____ Neverland.
+They have a wonderful time in ____

 “There is no lake at Camp Green Lake.”